 Although there are no tours dedicated to whale watching in the Bay of Islands, whales are frequent visitors to the bay.
 Keep an eye out for orca and Bryde’s whales, most often seen between May and July, when on a boat or kayaking trip out in the bay.
 It is also possible to see long-finned pilot whales, humpback whales and even blue whales.
 Your best chance to see whales is from one of the 10 Best Cruises in the Bay of Islands.

 Location: Paihia, Bay of Islands.
-Check out our complete guide to the Bay of Islands here.
+Check out our 14 Best Things to Do in the Bay of Islands for more activity inspiration.

 Situated along a migratory route in between the North and South Island, it’s no surprise that the Marlborough Sounds has its fair share of marine mammals.
 Back in the day, Marlborough Sounds was a hub for whaling but today, thankfully, all that has changed to viewing them for a safe distance (for the whales).
-You are most likely to spot baleen whales in June/July when they migrate through the Cook Strait, as well as the odd sighting of orca in Marlborough Sounds.
+You are most likely to spot baleen whales in June/July when they migrate through the Cook Strait, as well as the odd sighting of orcas in Marlborough Sounds.
 Although not solely dedicated to whale watching (their focus is more on dolphin swimming), E-Ko Tours will stop to watch whales if the opportunity arises.
 Find out more about their tours and read reviews on Viator, Tripadvisor and Klook.

 Location: Whakatane, Bay of Plenty.
-Check out more about the Bay of Plenty in our Bay of Plenty backpacker guide.
+Check out more about the Bay of Plenty in the 13 Best Things to Do in Whakatane.